Kaley Cuoco Roasts Pete Davidson for Wearing Hoodie to Their Premiere

 The former Saturday Night Live actor rocked a white hoodie -- with the hood up -- green slacks and wrap-around shades as he posed and smiled for photos, and the Flight Attendant star couldn't help but poke fun.

-"I'm glad Pete dressed up for the occasion," Cuoco said with a laugh.
-"That is so bad."
+"I'm glad Pete dressed up for the occasion," Cuoco joked with a laugh.
+"I'm so glad."

 The pair joked for a bit about his look before Cuoco explained why exactly Davidson is such a charming and magnetic person.